 Like the previous game, Titanfall 2 is a first-person shooter with a focus on calling down large mech suits called "Titans".
 Players can jump into these suits for direct control or allow them to fight on their own, under AI control.
 Unlike the previous game, titans no longer have full, recharging shields by default, so any damage done to them in multiplayer is permanent.
 Batteries can be found on enemy titans or other positions on the map.
 Bringing these to a titan grants them an overshield.

-In Multiplayer, players have three weapon slots at their disposal (Primary, Secondary, and Backup).
+In Multiplayer, players have three weapon slots (Primary, Secondary, and Backup) at their disposal per loadout.
 Secondary and Backup use the same weapons, but Backup weapons require players to hold down the Weapon Swap button to access.
 Prior to June 27, 2017, it was limited to two slots (Primary and Secondary).

 By reaching the first Regeneration with a weapon, players can unlock a bonus attachment (Pro Screen) that displays their lifetime weapon killcount on the weapon.

 Generally used for medium-ranged combat, assault rifles are balanced between firing rate and stopping power.

 Can equip the HCOG (1.85x), HCOG Ranger, or Threat Scope attachments.

 - R-201 Carbine - Fully-automatic.
 An alternate version, the R-101C Carbine, was added on March 30, 2017 and uses the AOG scope as its factory-issue sights.

 - Hemlok BF-R - Fires in three-round bursts.
 Unlocked at lv.
 15.

 - G2A5 - Semi-automatic.
 Unlocked at lv.
 30.

 - V-47 Flatline - Fully-automatic.
 Improved vertical recoil.
 Unlocked at lv.
 47.